microsoft/rushstack/eslint/eslint-patch/README.md

 A tool that allows bulk suppression of ESLint warnings/errors in a large, old codebase when introducing new ESLint rules.

 ## What it does

 This tool is designed to address the issue of introducing new ESLint rules to a large, old codebase, which often results in hundreds to tens of thousands of retroactive issues being reported by ESLint.
 This can clutter the ESLint output, making it difficult to read and potentially causing developers to overlook new ESLint issues.
 It also makes it impractical to use merge request pipelines that block ESLint warnings/errors.

 The tool provides a mechanism for recording all retroactively introduced ESLint warnings/errors in a "bulk suppressions" file, hiding them from the ESLint output.
 This allows developers to still get most of the benefits of ESLint, as any new code written will be annotated by ESLint and can be fixed in bite-sized portions.
 It also allows the use of merge request pipelines to block newly written error-prone code without blocking legacy code that has been battle-tested.

 ## Why it's a patch
 The bulk suppressions feature is implemented as a monkey-patch, inspired by the modern-module-resolution implementation.
 We prefer it as a patch because it allows users to opt-in to using the tool at their own discretion.
 Similar to modern-module-resolution, the use case is much more pronounced in large codebases where ESLint warnings/errors can appear at magnitudes of thousands rather than tens.
 Besides reducing bundle size, this also allows us to gauge interest in this tool.
-If there's a lot of interest, we can submit an ESLint RFC.

 This approach inevitably results in forwards compatibility issues with versions of ESLint.
 The patch has some logic to determine which version of ESLint you're using and uses the corresponding patch file.

 ## How to use it

 To use the tool, you need to add a `require()` call to the top of the **.eslintrc.js** file for each project that you want to use the tool with, for example:

 **.eslintrc.js**
 ```js